Rashod Berry

-Rashod Berry (born October 14, 1996) is an American football outside linebacker for the Indianapolis Colts of the National Football League (NFL).
+Rashod Berry (born October 14, 1996) is an American football linebacker for the Houston Gamblers of the United Football League (UFL).
 He played college football for Ohio State.

-Early years
+Early life

 Born in 1996, Berry played basketball and football at Lorain High School.
-A wide receiver and defensive end in high school, he went on to play as a tight end for five years at Ohio State (though for his freshmen year he was listed as a defensive end), accumulating 17 receptions for 198 yards and four touchdowns.
+A wide receiver and defensive end in high school, he went on to play as a tight end for five years at Ohio State (though for his freshman year he was listed as a defensive end), accumulating 17 receptions for 198 yards and four touchdowns.

 Professional career

 New England Patriots

-Berry was signed by the New England Patriots as an undrafted free agent following the 2020 NFL Draft on May 5, 2020.
+Berry was signed by the New England Patriots as an undrafted free agent following the 2020 NFL draft on May 5, 2020.
 He was waived during final roster cuts on September 5, 2020, and signed to the team's practice squad the next day.
 He was elevated to the active roster on October 17 and December 5 for the team's weeks 6 and 13 games against the Denver Broncos and Los Angeles Chargers, and reverted to the practice squad after each game.
 He made his NFL debut in the Broncos game.
 He was promoted to the active roster on January 2, 2021.

 On August 15, 2021, Berry was waived by the Patriots.